smartems/smartems/docs/sources/plugins/developing/code-styleguide.md

 ### Plugin.json (mandatory)

 The plugin.json file is the same concept as the package.json file for an npm package.
 When smartEMS starts it will scan the plugin folders and mount every folder that contains a plugin.json file unless the folder contains a subfolder named `dist`.
-In that case grafana will mount the `dist` folder instead.
+In that case smartems will mount the `dist` folder instead.

 The most important fields are the first three, especially the id.
 The convention for the plugin id is **[github username/org]-[plugin name]-[datasource|app|panel]** and it has to be unique.